alexdr00/mix_splitter/README.md

 Sometimes the mixes don't contain the song titles in the description, but they're provided in the comments.

-In a case like that, copy the entire comment and paste it in a new .txt file.
+In a case like that, copy the the part of the comment that contains the songs and paste that in a new .txt file.

 Then execute the script with the command `-s` and append the path of that .txt file.

-`mix_splitter -u <YOUTUBE_MIX_URL> -s /file/that/contains/the_songs.txt`
+`mix_splitter -s /file/that/contains/the_songs.txt`

+**Note 3:** Since that file already contains the songs to download, the youtube mix url is no longer necessary.
+So just providing the path is enough.

 ## License